-Representing 4,200,000 Ordinary Shares

-This is the initial public offering of American depositary shares, or ADSs, of Noah Holdings Limited.
+Representing 4,200,000 Ordinary Shares This is the initial public offering of American depositary shares, or ADSs, of Noah Holdings Limited.
 We are selling 8,400,000 ADSs.
 Two ADSs represent one ordinary share, par value \$0.0005 per share.
 We have granted the underwriters an option to purchase up to 1,260,000 additional ADSs to cover overallotments.
 Prior to this offering, there has been no public market for our ADSs or shares.
-The initial public offering price is \$12.00 per ADS.
-Our ADSs have been approved for listing on the New York Stock Exchange under the symbol "NOAH."
+We anticipate the initial public offering price will be between \$9.00 and \$11.00 per ADS.
+We have applied to have the ADSs listed on the New York Stock Exchange under the symbol "NOAH."
 Investing in the ADSs involves risks.
 See "Risk Factors" beginning on page 14.
 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

-P er ADS Total Public offering price \$ 12.00 \$100,800,000 Underwriting discounts and commissions \$ 0.84 \$ 7,056,000 Proceeds to Noah Holdings Limited (before expenses) \$ 11.16 \$ 93,744,000

-The underwriters expect to deliver the ADSs to purchasers on or about November 16, 2010.
+Per ADS Total Public offering price Underwriting discounts and commissions Proceeds to Noah Holdings Limited (before expenses) The underwriters expect to deliver the ADSs to purchasers on or about , 2010.

 J.P.
-M lor gar 1 ------ --- ----- ----- ---
+Morgan